rindow/rindow.github.io/_neuralnetworks/index.md

 The trained model trained on your laptop is available on general web hosting.
 You can also benefit from deep learning on popular PHP web hosting services.

-It supports GPU acceleration using OpenCL with rindow_clblas.
-Only compatible with the Windows version.
+It supports GPU acceleration using OpenCL with rindow_clblas and rindow_opencl.
+You can take advantage of the integrated GPUs in cheap laptops.

 It has the following features.